 Summary of Use during Lactation

 Because of the low levels of clarithromycin in breastmilk and safe administration directly to infants, it is acceptable in nursing mothers.
 The small amounts in milk are unlikely to cause adverse effects in the infant.
 Monitor the infant for possible effects on the gastrointestinal flora, such as diarrhea, candidiasis (thrush, diaper rash).
 Unconfirmed epidemiologic evidence indicates that the risk of hypertrophic pyloric stenosis in infants might be increased by maternal use of macrolide antibiotics during the first two weeks of breastfeeding, but others have questioned this relationship.

 Maternal Levels.
 Twelve mothers were given clarithromycin 250 mg orally twice daily for puerperal infections.
 Both clarithromycin and its active metabolite, 14-hydroxyclarithromycin, were found in milk.
 The peak clarithromycin milk level was 0.85 mg/L at 2.2 hours after the dose; the peak 14-hydroxyclarithromycin level was 0.63 mg/L at 2.8 hours after the dose.
 Respective trough values were 0.21 and 0.36 mg/L. The half-lives of the drug and metabolite were 4.3 hours 9 hours, respectively.
-Using the milk level data from this study, an exclusively breastfed infant would receive an estimated average of 150 mcg/kg daily of drug plus metabolite with a maternal dosage of 500 mg daily.
+Using the milk level data from this study, an exclusively breastfed infant would receive an estimated average of about 136 mcg/kg daily of drug plus metabolite with a maternal dosage of 500 mg daily.
 This dosage is less than 1% of the recommend pediatric (<6 months) dosage, and is about 1.7% of the maternal weight-adjusted dosage.